KrazyMiner001/EmojiBoi/README.md

 # EmojiBoi
-do ALL these commands in the directory of the main files install dependencies:
+do ALL these commands in the directory of the main files.

+install dependencies:
 `npm i discord.js discord-akario`